 Gibran’s father was imprisoned and Ottoman authorities confiscated his family's property.
 Authorities released Gibran's father from prison in 1894, but the family had by then lost their home.
 With only what she could carry, Gibran's mother, Kamilah, emigrated with her children to the

-When he was young most of Gibran’s writings were in Syriac or Arabic, but after 1918 the bulk of his work was in English.
+By 1898, three years after arriving in the When he was young most of Gibran’s writings were in Syriac or Arabic, but after 1918 the bulk of his work was in English.

 He considered himself an American Lebanese writer, as a member of the New York Pen League.